timhateuchlieb/TodoList/README.md

 # TodoList 📋

-A quite simple Todo List application built with a [StencilJS](https://stenciljs.com/) and [Redux](https://redux.js.org/) techstack.
+A quite simple Todo List application built with a [StencilJS](https://stenciljs.com/) and [Redux](https://redux.js.org/) tech stack.

 ## 📌 Features

-- Add, and complete todos
+- Add, and complete todos :)
-- StencilJS for Web Components
-- Redux for state management

-## 🎯 Why i did this project
+## 🎯 My Goal with this project

-I worked on this Project as my first Project with Stencil + Redux.
-It was fully made for learning purposes.
+This was my first project using StencilJS and Redux.
+I built it purely for learning purposes.